AlexandreFenyo/net-monitor/README.md

 ### manager

 net-monitor lets you delegate the management of chart views and data sets to a manager.
 From the point of view of a manager, there is a one-to-one association between a chart view and a data set.
 If you want to display multiple charts associated to the same data set, just create multiple managers.
-This may be useful to display different views of the same data set, for instance a short-time view populated withthe last 60 seconds of the data, and a
+This may be useful to display different views of the same data set, for instance a short-time view populated with the last 60 seconds of data, and a l